volt-protocol/whitepaper/README.md

 ## Auction parameters
 What portion of the VCON supply can be sold in a given auction to grow the surplus buffer, and the maximum frequency of these auctions, are important questions for the growth of Volt Protocol.
 It is difficult to determine how decision making about VCON emission can be performed purely through market governance at this stage.
 A later implementation may attempt to allow market governance to control the frequency and size of VCON auction.

+## PSM Allocations
+How much VOLT is mint/redeemable on which layer must be decided by governance.
+In general, no more than 10% of the VOLT supply should be minted through a single L2 PSM.

 # VCON Economics

 ## VCON Auction